Eric Beach (political consultant): Early life and education

 Beach was born in raised in Maryland, just outside of Washington, D.C., where his father was a firefighter.
 Beach attended Towson University where he was a member of the football team, student body president for two years, and received the man of the year award.

 He obtained a master's degree in political science from George Washington University.

 Political career

 Beach is a veteran political operative, having served on many high-profile campaigns.
 Beach was the co-chair of the pro-Donald Trump Great America PAC, along with former Ronald Reagan campaign manager, Ed Rollins.

 Prior to joining the Great America PAC, Beach served as national finance chairman for Kentucky Senator Rand Paul's 2016 presidential campaign.
 Beach also served a national finance chairman for former Speaker of the House Newt Gingrich's 2012 presidential campaign.

 In 2008, Beach served as the state finance leader, in California, for Rudy Giuliani's presidential bid.
-Beach has also served as national finance chairman for the Tea Party Express, campaign director for Bill Jones' 2004 U.S. Senate campaign in California, and as a member of Arnold Schwarzenegger's 2003 campaign team.
+Beach has also served as national finance chairman for the Tea Party Express, travel aide for Bill Jones' 2004 U.S. Senate campaign in California, and as a member of Arnold Schwarzenegger's 2003 campaign team.

 Beach was brought in to run the Great America PAC in March 2016.